Distribution of Chores with Information Asymmetry: Introduction

 \section{Introduction}

-Fair allocation of resources and tasks is one of the most fundamental necessities in any economy.
-It has garnered attention of diverse communities ranging from computer science and artificial intelligence to social sciences and economics due to its broad applicability in healthcare, charitable donations, waste management, and task allocation \citep{budish11:combinatorial,goldman2015spliddit,Aleksandrov15:Online,parkes2015beyond,budish2017course,benabbou2020price,tan2021minimal,pathak2021fair}.
-Traditionally, this field is concerned with allocating \textit{indivisible} items that are positively-valued by agents (i.e. \textit{goods}).
-However, in many practical applications decisions must be made on how to distribute indivisible negatively-valued tasks (i.e. \textit{chores}).
+The fair allocation of resources and tasks is a fundamental role of any economy.
+It has garnered attention of diverse communities spanning computer science, artificial intelligence, political science and economics due to its broad applicability in healthcare, charitable donations, waste management, and task allocation \citep{Aleksandrov15:Online,B11combinatorial,budish2017course,goldman2015spliddit,parkes2015beyond,pathak2021fair}.
+Traditionally, this field is concerned with allocating \textit{indivisible} items that are positively-valued by agents (i.e., \textit{goods}).
+However, many practical decisions distribute indivisible negatively-valued tasks (i.e., \textit{chores}) too.

-The allocation of chores is fundamentally different from its goods counterpart since chores must be fully allocated, whereas goods may be disposable at no cost.
+The allocation of chores is fundamentally different from its goods counterpart since chores must be fully allocated, whereas goods may be disposed of at no cost.
 Moreover, algorithmic techniques and axiomatic approaches developed for fair allocation of goods do not immediately translate to this setting.
-Thus, in recent years a large body of work has focused on investigating fairness axioms and algorithmic techniques for allocating chores in a fair and efficient manner \citep{Freeman2020:Equitable,Aziz_Rauchecker_Schryen_Walsh_2017,chaudhury2020dividing,bogomolnaia2019dividing,hosseini2022ordinal}.
+Thus, in recent years a large body of work has focused on investigating fairness axioms and algorithmic techniques specifically for allocation of chores \citep{Aziz_Rauchecker_Schryen_Walsh_2017,bogomolnaia2019dividing,chaudhury2020dividing,Freeman2020:Equitable,hosseini2022ordinal}.
+The canonical fairness notion in the literature is envy-freeness (\EF{}), an intrapersonal property which requires that each agent weakly prefers their own bundle to any other \citep{foley1966resource}.
+However, \EF{} allocations may not exist and determining their existence is computationally intractable, motivating a number of relaxations.